Getting your food business verified

 After you have registered your food business, you will need to be verified soon after.

-For all food businesses, the first verification happens after they are registered and operating their business.
-If you are a new business, you must arrange for your verifier to visit within 6 weeks of becoming registered.
-If you are an existing business, your verifier must visit within a year of your registration.
+For all food businesses, the first verification happens after you are registered and operating your business.
+Depending on what plan or programme you are operating under, if you are a new business you must arrange for your verifier to visit within 6 weeks or the first 3 months of becoming registered.
+If you are an existing business your verifier must visit within 6 months or a year of your registration.

 Food Act verifiers are not always available just around the corner.
 They might have to travel long distances to reach a business in need, adding time and cost to the visit.
 To help reduce travel costs, New Zealand Food Safety may be able to verify your food business remotely.
 Remote verification is available to qualifying businesses that operate under national programmes.